 Please note that the school day begins at 8:00am and ends at 3:30pm.
 Students must be in their classroom, ready to learn by 8:00am or they will be marked tardy.
-Children who are not attending the before school program should arrive no earlier than 7:45am.
-If there is a change in how your child will be getting home from school, please email dismissalchanges@cwckansascity.org before 3:00 pm.
+Students who are not attending the before school program should arrive no earlier than 7:45am.
+If there is a change in how your student will be getting home from school, please send an email to [dismissalchanges@cwckansascity.org] by 3:00pm.